bquiroga10/COP-4520-Spring-2022-Programming-Assignment-2/README.md

 ### Strategy 3:
 Strategy 3 is a good strategy.
 The benefit to strategy 3 is that everyone will eventually get their turn, since a guest can just enter the queue and wait for their turn.
 The disadvantage is that it takes time, since you have to wait in the queue.
 This is just strategy 1 but with the guarantee that everyone will eventually get to go in.

+### Implementation
+I decided to code strategy 3.
+I decided to give the guests a 50% chance of rejoining the queue, and that each guest starts in the queue (in a random order).
+After everyone has a chance to join the queue, it's expected half of them will not join the queue, and after the expected half that did join the queue, a half of those will rejoin and so on.
+This is the geometric series _N_ + (_N_ / 2) + (_N_ / 4) + ..., which comes out to be 2 * _N_, so the runtime of what I coded is _O_(_N_^2).

+### Instructions to run problem 2

+Run the command `g++ --std=c++17 -pthread -O2 -o assignment2part2 assignment2part2.cpp` to compile the code.

+Run the command `./assignment2part2` to run the code.